LauraStarzomska/Data-Visualization-and-Modeling-Project/README.md

 ## Conclusion

 In this project, I was able to successfully build a classification model using the random forest classifier algorithm to predict the cuisine type of local restaurants in Warsaw.
-The model achieved a good accuracy score and the visualizations provided insights into the data.
+The model unfortunately achieved a bad accuracy score.
+The visualizations provided insights into the data.
 This project has demonstrated the usefulness and versatility of the random forest classifier algorithm in classification problems.

 ## Contributors
 - Laura Starzomska